Applifting/culture/README.md

 1. 📜🚀📜 [**Applifter's Codex**](./en/applifters-codex.md) - Foundational document stating our values.
 2. 📜👨‍✈️📜 [**Team Leader's Codex**](./en/team-leaders-codex.md) - Codex for our team leaders.
+3. 📜🧙‍♂️📜 [**Council of Elders Codex**](./en/council-codex.md) - Codex for our Council of Elders.
-3. 📜👨‍🏫📜 **Mentor's Codex** *(coming soon)* - Codex for people who take care about personal and professional growth of other Applifters.
+4. 📜👨‍🏫📜 **Mentor's Codex** *(coming soon)* - Codex for people who take care about personal and professional growth of other Applifters.
-4. 📜🤝📜 [**Tension solution guide**](./en/managing-tensions.md) - This document describes the process that Applifting uses for solving tensions of both work and personal character
+5. 📜🤝📜 [**Tension solution guide**](./en/managing-tensions.md) - This document describes the process that Applifting uses for solving tensions of both work and personal character
-5. 📜🏛📜 [**How Council of Elders works**](https://www.notion.so/applifting/How-Council-of-Elders-Works-8dff507d7f9247fdb68c0d4029331628) - Defines powers and responsibilities of our board.
+6. 📜🏛📜 [**How Council of Elders works**](https://www.notion.so/applifting/How-Council-of-Elders-Works-8dff507d7f9247fdb68c0d4029331628) - Defines powers and responsibilities of our board.
 Describes the process, how council members are elected by Applifters.

 ## Outreach